usdx-wallet/exchange-api/README.md

 * `memo` -- arbitrary string (up to 100 bytes) that will be passed along with the transaction.
 You will receive it in the callback, also you could get it from the transaction history (refer to the API reference).
 Memo should contain transferId, account id hash, or any other token that you could use to identify user account later.
-* `type` -- type of the transaction, it could be:
+* `transactionType` -- type of the transaction, it could be:
   * `"stritct"` -- in this case user can't change transaction details (destination, amount, memo);
   * `"open_amount"` -- user can change amount, but can't change memo or destination;
   * `"normal"` (default) -- no retstrictions, user can change all fields.

-When user will scan provided QR code with USDX Wallet app he will be presented with "Send" screen with all the provided data filled in, some fields could be set as read-only, acording to the `type` value.
+When user will scan provided QR code with USDX Wallet app he will be presented with "Send" screen with all the provided data filled in, some fields could be set as read-only, acording to the `transactionType` value.

 For example, if URL
 ```
-usdx:example-exchange?amount=100&currency=LHT&memo=11223344&type=strict
+usdx:example-exchange?amount=100&currency=LHT&memo=11223344&transactionType=strict
 ```
 is provided, then user will see a "Send" screen with prefilled fields for destination account, memo, amount and currency, and will only have an option to submit transaction or completely decline it.

 If he will be provided with the URL
 ```
-usdx:example-exchange?currency=LHT&memo=11223344&type=open_amount
+usdx:example-exchange?currency=LHT&memo=11223344&transactionType=open_amount
 ```
 then destination account and memo will be prefilled, but user could enter arbitrary amount of tokens he would like to send.

-If `type` is set to `"normal"` or not set at all, like in
+If `transactionType` is set to `"normal"` or not set at all, like in
 ```
 usdx:example-exchange?currency=LHT&memo=11223344
 ```